jsyang/celestial/src/how-to-play.md

     <img src="title.png"/>
 </center>

-_Celestial Combat is a game of galactic trade, colonization, and conquest._
+_Celestial Combat is a game of galactic conquest and colonization._

 ## Player controls